-I wouldn’t go near those dirty things.
-She had to move them away with her hands.
-They knew what to do.
-They left through a little doggie door to her yard.
+I stayed away from those dirty birds, so she pushed them away with her hands.
+They left through a doggie door.

-Brody had it to where I had to show up at the right time, when she was taking a shower.
-Then she wanted me to give it to her from behind with the knife to her Adam’s Apple under the hot shower water.
+Brody had planned it.
+I would show up at the time when she was taking a shower.
+She wanted me to creep from behind with the knife to her throat.

 “I think you’ve gone too far,” I told her.